 ↟ I watched the movie Woman in Gold a week or so before getting the idea for this card.
 It got me to wondering how Germany felt as Hitler started to rise in power.
 It seems that some normally accepted American traditions are being trampled on and it has me clearly concerned.

 ↟ I watch the news for probably a minimum of 2 hours a night.
 I don't feel like it seems that most Senators have much to do.
 At least they don't seem to be accomplishing much.
 I also don't count "going to a meeting" as accomplishing something.
 It is what you do with what comes from the meeting that is an accomplishment.
-Mainly with this card I wanted to say that first one to the Democrats.
+Mainly with this card I wanted to make point #1 to the Democrats.

-↟ Ray's daughter, Terre, is currently driving to Austin, Texas from Brooklyn via Key West.
-Along the way she went to the Legacy Museum: From Enslavement to Mass Incarceration.
+↑ Ray's daughter, Terre, is currently moving to Austin, Texas from Brooklyn via Key West.
+Along her drive she went to the Legacy Museum: From Enslavement to Mass Incarceration.
 The museum and accompanying memorial is a project sponsored by the Equal Justice Initiative to focus attention on the history of racial inequality and economic injustice in the United States.
 Terre took us on a walking tour via her phone and the experience was overwhelming.